signalfx/lambda-ruby/README.md

 $ bundle install --path vendor/bundle
 ```

-## Usage
+## Step 2: Wrap a function

+The steps in this section can be performed in the AWS online code editor for your newly created Lambda function or in your application's Gemfile.
+As a result, these instructions are generic to apply to both user types.

-Add this line to the top of your file:
+1. Add the following line to the top of your file:

 ```ruby
 require 'signalfx/lambda'
 ```

-To use the wrapper, put `source.SignalFx::Lambda.wrapped_handler` as the handler
+2. Set `source.SignalFx::Lambda.wrapped_handler` as the handler.

-in the AWS console, where `source` is your Ruby source file (when you use AWS online
+Replace `source` with your Ruby source file.
+If you use the AWS online code editor, `lambda_function` is your `source`.

-code editor the `source` is `lambda_function` and a complete handler value is
+A complete handler value is `lambda_function.SignalFx::Lambda.wrapped_handler`.

-`lambda_function.SignalFx::Lambda.wrapped_handler`).
-Then somewhere after
-your handler function definition, the function can be registered to be
+3. In the AWS online code editor or in the Gemfile, after the handler function definition, register the function to be automatically traced:
-automatically traced:

 ```ruby
 # this is the original handler